-Weeks 1–4 of pregnancy at a glance
+Pregnancy Weeks 1–4 at a Glance

 - Your baby is tiny – about the size of a poppy seed.

-Your body in the first weeks of pregnancy:
+Your Body in the First Weeks of Pregnancy:

 - The first signs of pregnancy may appear: tiredness, tender breasts, nausea, or a heightened sense of smell and taste.